coder/feeltty/README.md

 # feelty

-`feeltty` quantifies the experience of a TTY.
+`feeltty` quantifies the latency experience of a TTY.

 # Install